-Shares of the fund are offered only to insurance company separate accounts, which fund certain variable annuity and variable life insurance contracts, and to qualified retirement and pension plans.
-This Prospectus should be read together with the prospectuses for those contracts or information regarding those plans.
+Shares of the fund are offered only to insurance company separate accounts that fund certain variable annuity and variable life insurance contracts and to qualified retirement and pension plans.
+This Prospectus should be read together with the prospectuses for those contracts and information for those plans.